 The El Hogar Connects program is a way for global citizens to learn about and act on the needs around the world.
-Visitors become a part of the El Hogar community and are passionate about making positive difference in the world.
+Visitors become a part of the El Hogar community and are passionate about making a positive difference in the world.
 With an open mind and heart, this experience is a powerful way to learn about and partner with locals to respond to needs in their community.

-This handbook will help you understand how you can partner with El Hogar and guide you through what you need to learn about the best practices in care of children and youth from vulnerable circumstances and engage in activities that support family-based care and quality education.
+This handbook will guide you through what you need to learn about the best practices in caring for children and youth from vulnerable circumstances and engage in activities that support family-based care and quality education.
 Pursuing best practices in these areas is complex and challenging, but with appropriate partnerships we can support the long-term wellbeing of the children and youth in our care.